 I registered MINDfit as a community interest company last November.

 How does a MINDfit session differ from a regular personal training session?

-The main way that it differs – especially in group training sessions – is that we really need to focus on being inclusive and getting people through the door and into their first class.
-Although we’re doing everything we can to take away those barriers that might put people off going to the gym, they will still be nervous and they still won’t know what to expect.
-It’s also still exercise, so they think it’s going to be difficult and that they won’t be able to do it.
+The main way that it differs – especially in group training sessions – is that we focus on being inclusive and getting people through the door and into their first class.

 You branched out to offer classes on social media during lockdown and have had real success with it.
 How has this transition been, and have you noticed a different approach to mental health and fitness due to COVID-19?

-People always put things off and say, “I’ll start tomorrow,” but now we are almost forced into taking action and I’ve never seen anything like it.
-I think it’s been absolutely amazing and I hope people will keep it up when everything goes back to normal.
+I’ve never seen anything like it.
+I hope people will keep it up when everything goes back to normal.